-Pole Barn Cleanup, Greece Central School District Rochester, NY
+Pole Barn Cleanup, Greece Central School District

 Rick reviewed conditions associated with the reconstruction of a transportation pole barn that had bird feces in the attic spaces.
-A specification was developed to inform the contractor of the hazard and to specify control conditions intended to protect adjacent school property from emissions and impact from the cleanup work adjacent occupied property from emissions and impact from the cleanup work.
+A specification was developed to inform the contractor of the hazard and to specify control conditions intended to protect adjacent school property from emissions and impact from the cleanup work.